zth/rescript-relay/rescript-relay-documentation/docs/tutorial/9-connections-pagination.md

 }
 ```

-Here we see that `StoryCommentsSection` is selecting the <span className="color1">first three comments</span> for each story using the Connection schema convention: the `comments` field accepts the page size as an argument, and for each comment there is an `edge` and within that a `node` containing the actual comment data — we’re spreading in `CommentFragment` here to retrieve the data needed to show an individual comment with the `Comment` component.
+Here we see that `StoryCommentsSection` is selecting the first three comments for each story using the Connection schema convention: the `comments` field accepts the page size as an argument, and for each comment there is an `edge` and within that a `node` containing the actual comment data — we’re spreading in `CommentFragment` here to retrieve the data needed to show an individual comment with the `Comment` component.
 It also uses the `pageInfo` field of the connection to decide whether to show a “Load More” button.

 Our task then is to make the “Load More” button actually load an additional page of comments.
 Relay handles the gritty details for us, but we do have to supply a few steps to set it up.